MP Estate Planning UK

 How do we register on HMRC’s Trust Registration Service?

-You must create an Organisation Government Gateway account for the trust; you cannot use an Individual Gateway login.
-Fill in the TRS form carefully to avoid data-entry delays.
-If preferred, authorise an agent such as a solicitor or accountant to register and maintain details on your behalf.
+You must create a separate Organisation Government Gateway account for the trust — an Individual Gateway login cannot be used for trust registration.
+Complete the TRS form carefully, double-checking all names, dates, and addresses before submitting.
+If preferred, you can authorise an agent — such as a solicitor or accountant — to register and maintain the trust’s details on the TRS on your behalf through the Government Gateway system.

 What happens after we register a trust?